New Energy Ventures

 - RNG – Renewable natural gas (RNG) is a low-carbon or negative-carbon substitute for fossil-derived natural gas that is typically produced from landfill waste, municipal water treatment facilities, livestock farms or food waste operations.
 Our RNG program includes constructing new interconnects and pipeline extensions, as well as investments in RNG production.
 These investments will generate environmental attributes that can either be sold into the market or retired to offset our own emissions.

-Participating in the CCUS value chain can reduce the emissions of our own and our customers’ operations.
+CCUS – Our Carbon Capture, Utilization and Storage (CCUS) Development Program provides opportunity for natural gas to play an important role in the clean energy future.
 We can use our core competencies of project execution and safe operations to develop the significant infrastructure required to capture, transport and sequester CO2.
-To participate in the build-out of a CO2 economy, we will be exploring:
+To participate in the build-out of a CO2 economy, we are exploring:

 - Repurposing existing, underutilized transmission assets for CO2 service